 Don’t leave your end-of-life care to chance.
-DWD Canada's Advance Care Planning Kit will help give you the medical treatment you want and the peace of mind you need.
+These Advance Care Planning Kits, courtesy of End of Life Planning Canada (ELPC), will help give you the medical treatment you want and the peace of mind you need.

 Ensuring your substitute decision-maker understands your wishes for care is critical in case an injury or illness robs you of the ability to speak for yourself.
 Filling out the forms in the kit allows you to:

 - Designate a substitute decision-maker to communicate your choices when you cannot;